Read more about the D'Ambrosios in stepmom Cheryl's own words, in our Community Voices section.

 Getting over her menstrual periods was even more difficult.
 “The second period ended up being really severe.”
 Weak from the blood loss while on vacation in Missouri, Teresa's sister fainted in her stepmother’s arms.
 “I ended up in the hospital,” she says.

 But severity and symptoms do not always go hand in hand.
 “Patients with lower levels of FV do tend to bleed more, but patients of all levels have various kinds of bleeding problems,” says Huang.
 A 2008 literature review by Huang and a colleague revealed that even patients with identical genotypes and very low FV levels (<1% of normal) had marked variation in their symptoms.
-(See “Learn More” section.)
+(See “Learn More” section below.)
 “With a lot of these rare bleeding disorders, the blood test may not truly reflect what’s going on in the body.”

 “The current treatment is fresh frozen plasma,” says Huang.
 “For mucosal bleeding that’s not severe, the antifibrinolytic agents, like aminocaproic acid, can be used.
 If you have menorrhagia, hormonal therapy might be an adjunct to minimize bleeding.”